 Students benefit from the school psychological services provided by a school psychology intern.
 Interns bring to the district the most up-to-date knowledge and skills in evidence-based practices to address academic and social/behavioral concerns.
-The intended positive outcomes for students served by school psychology interns include the following APR indicators: (a) increased reading performance, (b) increased likelihood of graduation, (c) decreased likelihood of dropouts, (d) increased achievement of state assessments, (e) reduction of suspensions and expulsion, (f) increased parent involvement, (g) decreased disproportionality in specific disability categories by race/ethnicity.
+The intended positive outcomes for students served by school psychology interns include the following APR indicators: (a) increased reading performance, (b) increased likelihood of graduation, (c) decreased likelihood of dropouts, (d) increased achievement of state assessments, (e) reduction of suspensions and expulsion, (f) increased parent involvement, (g) decreased disproportionality in special education by race/ethnicity, and (h) decreased disproportionality in specific disability categories by race/ethnicity.